fehis2002/To-do-list-app/README.md

-# Getting Started with Create React App
+# To-do list App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a to-do list that has been developed using React, HTML and CSS.
+This application allows you to add task to your to-do list.

 ## Available Scripts